 Acute meningitis: Misdiagnosis

 A diagnosis of acute meningitis may be delayed because some symptoms, such as headache, stiff neck, and fatigue, may initially be assumed to be related to another less serious condition.
 These include influenza, tension headache, muscle strain in the neck, or migraine headache.
-Unfortunately, acute meningitis, especially acute bacterial meningitis, can ...more misdiagnosis »
+Unfortunately, acute meningitis, especially acute bacterial meningitis, can progress very rapidly and ...more misdiagnosis »

 Symptoms of Acute meningitis